-- 1) The finished grade of streets shall not exceed ten percent (10%). - 2) The plan should indicate which streets are classified as arterial, collector or service (local) roads. - 3) Every cul-de-sac should be provided with a turning circle of a diameter of not less than 30 metres. - 4) The maximum length of any cul-de-sac (or dead-end street) shall be: - a.
-200 metres in areas served by, or planned to be served by, municipal piped water and sewer services; - b.
-300 metres in areas not served by, or planned to be served by, municipal piped water and sewer services; - 5) all cul de sac water mains will be connected to a water main on an adjoining street or will be looped back to ensure continuous water flow and prevent stagnant water at the end of dead-end pipes. - 6) Emergency vehicle access to a cul-de-sac shall be not less than 3 metres wide and shall connect the head of the cul-de-sac with an adjacent street. - 7) No cul-de-sac shall be located so as to appear to terminate a collector street. - 8) New subdivisions shall have street connections with an existing street or streets. - 9) All street intersections shall be constructed within 5 degrees of a right angle and this alignment shall be maintained for 30 metres from the intersection. - 10) No street intersection should be closer than 40 metres to any other street intersection. - 11) No more than four streets shall join at any street intersection.
+- 1) The finished grade of streets shall not exceed ten percent (10%). - 2) The plan should indicate which streets are classified as arterial, collector or service (local) roads. - 3) Every cul-de-sac should be provided with a turning circle of a diameter of not less than 30 m. - 4) The maximum length of any cul-de-sac (or dead-end street) shall be: - a.
+200 m in areas served by, or planned to be served by, municipal piped water and sewer services; - b.
+300 m in areas not served by, or planned to be served by, municipal piped water and sewer services; - 5) all cul de sac water mains will be connected to a water main on an adjoining street or will be looped back to ensure continuous water flow and prevent stagnant water at the end of dead-end pipes.

-- 12) No residential street block shall be longer than 490 metres between street intersections. - 13) No lot intended for residential purposes shall have a depth exceeding four times the frontage. - 14) Residential lots shall not be permitted which have a street at both front and rear lot lines. - 15) Streets in residential subdivisions shall be designed in accordance with the approved standards of Council, but in the absence of such standards, shall conform to the following minimum standards:
+- 6) Emergency vehicle access to a cul-de-sac shall be not less than 3 m wide and shall connect the head of the cul-de-sac with an adjacent street. - 7) No cul-de-sac shall be located so as to appear to terminate a collector street. - 8) New subdivisions shall have street connections with an existing street or streets. - 9) All street intersections shall be constructed within 5° of a right angle and this alignment shall be maintained for 30 m from the intersection. - 10) No street intersection should be closer than 40 metres to any other street intersection. - 11) No more than four streets shall join at any street intersection. - 12) No residential street block shall be longer than 490 metres between street intersections. - 13) No lot intended for residential purposes shall have a depth exceeding four times the frontage. - 14) Residential lots shall not be permitted which have a street at both front and rear lot lines. - 15) Streets in residential subdivisions shall be designed in accordance with the approved standards of Council, but in the absence of such standards, shall conform to the following minimum standards:

-Type of Street Street Reservation (metres) Carriageway or Pavement Width (metres) Sidewalk Width (metres) Sidewalk Number Arterial Streets 30 15 1.5 Council Discretion Collector Streets 20 15 1.5 2 Local Residential Streets where more than 50% of the units are single detached or semi-detached (double) dwellings 15 7 1.5 1 where 50% or more of the units are row houses or apartments 18-20 8 1.5 Council Discretion Service Streets 18 7 1.5 Council Discretion
+Type of Street Street Reservation Carriageway or Pavement Width Sidewalk Width Sidewalk Number Arterial Streets 30 m 15 m 1.5 m Council Discretion Collector Streets 20 m 15 m 1.5 m 2 Local Residential Streets where more than 50% of the units are single detached or semi-detached (double) dwellings 15 m 9 m 1.5 m 1 where 50% or more of the units are row houses or apartments 18-20 m 9 m 1.5 Council Discretion Service Streets 18 m 9 m 1.5 Council Discretion